adoptium/temurin-build/md-docs/README.md

 -b, --branch <branch>
 specify a custom branch to build from, e.g. dev.
-For reference, AdoptOpenJDK GitHub source repos default to the dev branch which may contain a very small diff set to the master branch (which is a clone from the OpenJDK mercurial forest).
+For reference, AdoptOpenJDK GitHub source repos default to the dev branch which may contain a small diff set to the master branch (a clone from the OpenJDK mercurial forest).

 -B, --build-number <build_number>
 specify the OpenJDK build number to build from, e.g. b12.